flyntwp/flynt/README.md

 }
 ```

-to your site config.

-2. Some plugins manipulate the `home_url` in such a way that is causes issues with resizeDynamic (for example WPML).

-In this case try to set the relative upload path manually in the global options in wp-admin.
-In Bedrock installs with WPML, for example, you might have to set it to `app/uploads`.
+2. Some plugins (like WPML) manipulate the `home_url` in such a way that `resizeDynamic` cannot resolve the path to images correctly.
+In that case, set the relative upload path manually in **Global Options -> Timber Dynamic Resize**.
+Example: The relative upload path in Bedrock installs with WPML needs to bet set to `app/uploads`.

 ## Maintainers
 This project is maintained by [bleech](https://github.com/bleech).